swetha104/Mobile_Computing_Lab/README.md

 # Mobile_Computing_Lab

-The different ANroid applications developed here are as follows, ◦ App 1: Simple GUI App
+The different Anroid applications developed here are as follows,
+◦ App 1: Simple GUI App
-◦ App 2: Periodic Sensor Reading using Accelerometer data ◦ App 3: Broadcast Receiver & Multi-threading: File Downloader ◦ App 4: GPS positioning with Android
+◦ App 2: Periodic Sensor Reading using Accelerometer data
+◦ App 3: Broadcast Receiver & Multi-threading: File Downloader
+◦ App 4: GPS positioning with Android
 ◦ App 5: Write/Read from Database and continuously log the temperature changes of a city